What is PCIT Therapy? A Parent’s Guide to How PCIT Works

 PCIT Clinical Intake

 PCIT begins the way most therapies do, with a comprehensive clinical intake.
-Your therapist will review your child’s developmental history, current challenges, and what methods you have already tried to help their symptoms.
-You may also receive surveys or measures to complete about your child’s symptoms and/or to give to your child’s other caregivers and teachers.
+Your therapist will ask about your child's development history.
+They'll check in about current challenges and any methods you have already tried.
+You'll also receive rating forms to complete about your child’s symptoms.

 Pre-Treatment Play Observation

 One of my favorite features of PCIT is the baseline play observation.
-This valuable tool allows the PCIT therapist to observe you and your child engaging in real-life play situations.
-Periodically, you’ll be coached to change the play so the therapist can see how your child responds to different scenarios.
+In it, the PCIT therapist observes you and your child playing together in a room by yourselves.
+The therapist watches via video or two-way mirror, from a separate room.
+Periodically, you’ll be coached to change the way you play.
+That way, the therapist can see how your child responds to different scenarios.
 Each caregiver who is participating in PCIT will be asked to play with the child one-on-one. while the therapist observes and codes the interactions.
-While you are playing, your therapist will be collecting and coding baseline data on child behavior and parent responses.
-This helps your therapist see how symptoms show up in real time and tailor the treatment to your family’s communication style and needs.
+Coding is how your therapist collects baseline data and tracks change over time.
+It also helps your therapist see how symptoms show up in real time, and tailor the treatment to your family’s needs.

-If you’re doing virtual PCIT, your therapist will guide you in preparing your space and selecting appropriate toys so you can participate fully from home.
-The therapist’s camera will be turned off during the coded observation to avoid child distraction from play.
+If you’re doing virtual PCIT, you'll also learn to set up your own PCIT space.
+Your therapist will guide you in preparing your home and selecting appropriate toys.
+The therapist’s camera will be turned off during the play observation so they don't distract.

 2. Child-Directed Interaction (CDI)

-The first phase of PCIT, Child-Directed Interaction (CDI), focuses on teaching parents to use a set of positive parenting skills consistently, even in the face of a child’s most challenging behaviors or symptoms.
-These are the same skills play therapists use to connect with children, and you will learn to offer them to your child every day.
+The first phase of PCIT is Child-Directed Interaction (CDI).
+CDI focuses on teaching parents to follow their children's lead.
+You'll learn how to use a set of positive parenting skills consistently.
+And you'll have coaching on how to use them even in the face of a child’s most challenging behaviors or symptoms.
+These are the similar skills play therapists use to connect with children.
+And you will learn to offer them to your child every day during "Special Time."

 CDI-Teach (Parents-Only Session)

-You’ll receive feedback about the play observation and learn all the CDI positive parenting skills.
-Your therapist will collaborate with you to tailor PCIT to your family’s values and customs, provide examples addressing your child’s specific needs, and role play how to use the skills during challenging moments.
-You’ll be asked to practice CDI skills 5-10 minutes per day with your child at home and keep track of how it’s going throughout this phase.
+During this session, you will learn all the CDI positive parenting skills used in PCIT.
+Your therapist will work with you to tailor your PCIT program to your family’s values and customs.
+They will provide examples addressing your child’s specific needs.
+You may also role-play how to use the skills during challenging moments.
+Your homework will be practicing CDI skills for 5 to 10 minutes per day with your child at home.
+Many families call this daily play session, "Special Time."
+Throughout this phase, you'll keep track of how "Special Time" is going at home to talk about in the next session.

 CDI-Coach (Live Parent Coaching)

-CDI Graduation: You’ll "graduate" this phase once you reach research-backed skill benchmarks that predict long-term success, even after therapy ends.
+You’ll "graduate" the CDI phase once you reach research-backed skill benchmarks that predict long-term success, even after therapy ends.

 3. Parent-Directed Interaction (PDI) or Other Adaptation Modules